 ROBERT SIEGEL, HOST:

 PESCA: But after that Dwyane Wade dunk, the Spurs took excellent care of the basketball.
 The Heat forced only four turnovers for the entire game.
 That was the fewest number of turnovers a Heat team has forced in 20 years.
-When told of this fact, Spurs forward Danny Green, who was six years old at the time of the last four turnover game, reacted accordingly.
+When told of this fact, Spurs forward Danny Green, who was 6 years old at the time of the last four-turnover game, reacted accordingly.